1. Home

 drill hole for wood garland

 I found it helpful to drill on either side of the top berry bunch.
-Continue this process until you have 2 holes in each wood round.

 two holes drilled for a wood garland